singh-karanpal/Capstone/README.md

 4. Open and run the models in [Google Colab](https://colab.research.google.com/)

-5. Run the following command at the command line/terminal from the root directory of this project to make predictions and the final report.
+5. Run the following command at the command line/terminal from the root directory of this project to make predictions on the validation and test set and render the final report.
 ```
-make results
+make advance_evaluation
 ```

 This process could take couple hours.